Fast radio burst: Bursts observed

+Naming

-Fast radio bursts are named by the date the signal was recorded, as "FRB YYMMDD".
+Fast radio bursts are named by the date the signal was recorded, as "FRB YYMMDD", with a letter appended to distinguish multiple sources first recorded on the same date.

+The name is of the presumed source rather than the burst of radio waves, so repeated or subsequent bursts from the same apparent location (eg, FRB 121102) do not get new date names.

 2007 (Lorimer Burst)

 The first FRB detected, the Lorimer Burst FRB 010724, was discovered in 2007 when Duncan Lorimer of West Virginia University assigned his student David Narkevic to look through archival data taken in 2001 by the Parkes radio dish in Australia.

 Analysis of the survey data found a 30-jansky dispersed burst which occurred on 24 July 2001, less than 5 milliseconds in duration, located 3° from the Small Magellanic Cloud.
 The reported burst properties argue against a physical association with the Milky Way galaxy or the Small Magellanic Cloud.
-The burst became known as the Lorimer Burst.
 The discoverers argue that current models for the free electron content in the Universe imply that the burst is less than 1 gigaparsec distant.
 The fact that no further bursts were seen in 90 hours of additional observations implies that it was a singular event such as a supernova or merger of relativistic objects.
 It is suggested that hundreds of similar events could occur every day and if detected could serve as cosmological probes.